ThomasBassa/near-netcar/docs/Design.md

 #Design
+Summary
+The vehicle will be able to communicate with the ground station.
+The vehicle shall also be able to navigate sidewalks autonomously between waypoints determined by a user at the ground station while avoiding obstacles.
+In addition, the vehicle will be controlled by motion given by the joystick when in manual mode.
+The vehicle shall be able to send live HD feed of camera while the vehicle is on.
+The vehicle will have a light and a buzzer to warn pedestrians while the vehicle is on and in motion.
+The vehicle will conform to IP66 standards, making it water, dust, and touch resistant.

 <!---
 It might be a good idea to label the figures in here so that you can refer to them as Figure 1, Figure 2, etc.